blueboxgroup/octavia/doc/virtual-appliance-api.md

 roll-back and leave the service in a 'down' state.
 This should be a very rare occurence in any case.
 .
-The configuration uploaded is actually a template: Any occurrences of the string __MYIP__ will be replaced with the server IP.
+The configuration uploaded is actually a template: Any occurrences of the string {MYIP} will be replaced with the server IP.

 ## Get listener stunnel configuration